 Last weekend I took my neighbor’s son on his first small airplane ride.
 We went from Brookhaven (KHWV) to Sky Manor Airport, NJ (N40) via the New York Hudson River VFR Corridor.
-The flight was made in my Piper Warrior.
+The Hudson is a popular sightseeing destination for private planes and helicopters.
+The aviation map below contains most of the information needed to navigate and communicate; similar information is presented on modern GPS moving maps in the cockpit.

-After clearing the Bravo we climbed to 1,100 feet.
-The Verrazano Bridge is the first reporting point when entering the Hudson VFR corridor from the south.
+After clearing the area we climbed to 1,100 feet.
+The Verrazano Bridge is the first reporting point when entering the Hudson River VFR corridor from the south.
+At this point and height airplanes are communicating with each other instead of a tower or radar controller.

 The towers rise 693 feet above the water.